 Kirkus: “Another ambitious change of pace for the versatile and accomplished Makkai (The Hundred-Year House, 2014, etc.), whose characters wrangle with the devastating impact of the AIDS epidemic at its height and in its aftermath… Her rich portraits of an array of big personalities and her affecting depiction of random, horrific death faced with varying degrees of gallantry make this tender, keening novel an impressive act of imaginative empathy.
 As compulsively readable as it is thoughtful and moving: an unbeatable fictional combination.”

-I also teach in the low-residency MFA program at Sierra Nevada College (on Lae Tahoe! it’s beautiful!); and I teach StoryStudio Chicago’s “Novel in a Year” workshop.
+I teach in the low-residency MFA program at Sierra Nevada College (on Lae Tahoe! it’s beautiful!); I teach in Northwestern University’s MFA program (the one in the School of Professional Studies — there are two programs, it’s super confusing); and I teach StoryStudio Chicago’s “Novel in a Year” workshop.
 Applications for the latter are typically open early each summer.